DanielBUBU/PD_maid/README.md

 ## change log

+### Mein メイド v1.3.0 Stable
+- fix errors
+- change from ytpl to play-dl
+- add codes for fetching youtube playlist using play-dl (still testing)

 ### Mein メイド v1.2.2 Stable
 Please update config file
 - queue button now send embeds instead of a single message ,number of sending how many embeds can be setting in config.json